LAAC-LSCP/ChildProject/docs/source/introduction.rst

 -  Convert your raw recordings into the desired format
 -  Import raw annotations (from ELAN, Praat, csv, rttm from VTC and ALICE) into our standardized format
+-  Sample segments of the recordings to annotate from a set of sampling algorithms
 -  Add clips to an annotation pipeline in Zooniverse, and retrieve the ensuing annotations